sdc-china/IDA-doc/_posts/2018-01-15-administration-monitoring configuration.md

 ### About this task

-In this task, you will integration BPM DEF with ActiveMQ embedded in Keter, so that Keter monitor can receive BPM performance data and present as chart to Keter users.
+In this task, you will integration BPM DEF with ActiveMQ embedded in IDA, so that IDA monitor can receive BPM performance data and present as chart to IDA users.

 ### Prerequisite
-To integrate BPM DEF with with ActiveMQ embedded in Keter,  the version of IBM BPM should be **8.6 CF2017.12** or above.
+To integrate BPM DEF with with ActiveMQ embedded in IDA,  the version of IBM BPM should be **8.6 CF2017.12** or above.

-### Integrate BPM with Keter
+### Integrate BPM with IDA

-  1. Copy below three jar files from  Keter release  **lib** folder to **%BPM_HOME%/lib/ext** folder.
+  1. Copy below three jar files from  IDA release  **lib** folder to **%BPM_HOME%/lib/ext** folder.

      ![][op_def_mq_lib]